 This implies that it was Martincourt who modelled many of Riesener’s drawings into three-dimensional form.
 He was also a chaser, and he and his workshop appear to have worked on many of Riesener’s mounts.
 We can tell this from comparing other pieces of gilt bronze that can be associated with Martincourt, particularly clocks, which use the same motifs and figures as found on Riesener furniture.

 Riesener’s only well-documented collaboration is with the gilder François Rémond, who gilded several mounts for Riesener between 1781 and 1787, including some spectacular examples which were on furniture made for Marie-Antoinette.

 A few other names of gilders associated with Riesener towards the end of his career can be found in the archives, but we do not know what they were responsible for.

 Because of the nature of the making process, which uses a master model, mounts can be copied even after an artist’s death.
-This was certainly true of Riesener’s designs and it is possible to find several examples of nineteenth-century furniture which has gilt-bronze mounts on it that we associate with Riesener.
+This was certainly true of Riesener’s designs and it is possible to find several examples of 19th-century furniture which has gilt-bronze mounts on it that we associate with Riesener.
 The master models were valuable, and were bought and sold by brass founders and furniture makers.
 Sometimes original mounts from Riesener’s furniture were overcast, in other words copies were made by making a ‘squeeze’ from the original.

 And finally, a word about the material.
 In French gilded mounts are referred to as ‘bronze doré’.
 In English this has been translated as ‘gilt bronze’ but actually the metal is a copper/zinc alloy, i.e. brass.
 Another English name is ‘ormolu’, and again this is derived from the French ‘or moulu’ which refers to the powdered gold that is mixed with the mercury in the gilding process.
 For the purposes of this microsite, we have continued to use the traditional expression ‘gilt-bronze mounts’.